nancy-nayak/rethinking-bnn/README.md

 keeping `DenoisingAE = 1`, and giving proper filepath (e.g. for BOP `./../zoo/cifar10/denoisingAE/bop/cifar10/binaryae`) for the trained models.

 ### Citing this work
-If you find the content useful please use the following citation.
+If you find the content useful, please use the following citation.
 ```@article{nayak2019comprehensive,
   title={A comprehensive study on binary optimizer and its applicability},
   author={Nayak, Nancy and Raj, Vishnu and Kalyani, Sheetal},